-Nayyar’s comments Wednesday were part of a at PRovoke’s 2021 North American Summit panel discussion that focused on the how the Covid pandemic has revolutionized the delivery of healthcare.
-Terri Sanders, SVP of enterprise marketing and communications for nonprofit HIMSS and W2O founder and CEO Jim Weiss also participated, while PRovoke's Aarti Shah moderated the keynote session.
+Nayyar’s comments Wednesday were part of a at PRovoke Media’s 2021 North American Summit panel discussion that focused on the how the Covid pandemic has revolutionized the delivery of healthcare.
+Terri Sanders, SVP of enterprise marketing and communications for nonprofit HIMSS and W2O founder and CEO Jim Weiss also participated, while PRovoke Media's Aarti Shah moderated the keynote session.

 Sanders, whose organization focuses on improving healthcare through technology and systems, said there’s “an urgent need” for the healthcare industry to make communications a priority, given the proliferation of misinformation people are consuming.